English | Spanish

 You must meet all of the following criteria:

-- Complete an Oregon Promise Grant Application
+- Complete an Oregon Promise Grant Application by the appropriate deadline

 - Be a recent Oregon high school graduate or GED recipient